uthcode/learntosolveit/source/resume.rst

    Current Maintainer of the urllib Python standard library module.
 I was involved with fix bugs in the urllib and other internet related modules and also worked on porting urllib to Python 3.
+   * `Commit Stats`_
+   * `Tracker Stats`_

+uthcode - programming project.

+   One person project which is aimed towards study of programming principles, algorithms and other research.
+This contains good solutions for commonly occuring programming tasks.
+Website: http://uthcode.sarovar.org

 Data Analyzer - A Distributed Log Analyzer project at Akamai